Huntington's disease: Transcriptional dysregulation

 CREB-binding protein (CBP), a transcriptional coregulator, is essential for cell function because as a coactivator at a significant number of promoters, it activates the transcription of genes for survival pathways.
 CBP contains an acetyltransferase domain to which HTT binds through its polyglutamine-containing domain.
 Autopsied brains of those who had Huntington's disease also have been found to have incredibly reduced amounts of CBP.
 In addition, when CBP is overexpressed, polyglutamine-induced death is diminished, further demonstrating that CBP plays an important role in Huntington's disease and neurons in general.

 Diagnosis

 Diagnosis of the onset of HD can be made following the appearance of physical symptoms specific to the disease.
 Genetic testing can be used to confirm a physical diagnosis if no family history of HD exists.
 Even before the onset of symptoms, genetic testing can confirm if an individual or embryo carries an expanded copy of the trinucleotide repeat (CAG) in the HTT gene that causes the disease.
 Genetic counseling is available to provide advice and guidance throughout the testing procedure and on the implications of a confirmed diagnosis.
 These implications include the impact on an individual's psychology, career, family-planning decisions, relatives, and relationships.
-Despite the availability of pre-symptomatic testing, only 5% of those at risk of inheriting HD choose to do so.
+As of 2007 one study showed that despite the availability of pre-symptomatic testing, only 5% of those at risk of inheriting HD choose to do so.